barbazul/1kfa/mod_guide_player.md

 Mechanically, characters start out just a little bit more powerful than a common villager.
-They've got an edge over regular folk, (their Stamina points and special moves) but the game puts them on nearly even footing in a fight.
+They've got an edge over regular folk, (with special moves and 10 Stamina points) but the game puts them on nearly even footing in a fight.
 You can invent any backstory you like, but you may need to answer questions about how the backstory fits the character's game limitations.